bpftrace/bpftrace/docs/stdlib.md

 - `uint32 cpid()`
 - `uint32 cpid`

-Child process ID, if bpftrace is invoked with `-c`
+Child process ID, if bpftrace is invoked with `-c`.

+If there is no child process, a runtime warning will be issued and the return value will be zero.
+This warning can be avoided by using `has_cpid` to check if `cpid` has a value, prior to referencing `cpid`.

 ### cpu